iOS: Understanding Restrictions (parental controls)

 You can enable Restrictions, also known as parental controls, on iPhone, iPad, and iPod touch.
 Restrictions stop you from using specific features and applications.
 Learn more about the types of Restrictions and how to enable or disable them on your device.

-You can enable and adjust Restrictions, or Parental Controls, on your device to prevent access to specific features or content on the device.
-Locate these settings by tapping Settings > General > Restrictions.
+You can enable and adjust Restrictions on your device to prevent access to specific features or content on the device.

-To Enable Restrictions, tap Enable Restrictions and enter a passcode.
+- Tap Enable Restrictions and enter a passcode.
 The passcode will be required to make changes to these settings or to disable Restrictions.
 Note: If you lose or forget a restriction passcode, you will need to perform a factory restore to remove it.

-You can choose to restrict access to the following applications and features on the device:2
+You can restrict access to the following applications and features on the device:1

 - Camera (also disables FaceTime)

 - iTunes Store

 You can prevent access to specific content types: